demidko/demidko/README.md

 _Use this template to create Java/Kotlin libraries.
 You can make a GitHub release to automatically publish your library to a JitPack repository.
 You can include the resulting library from any build system (like Gradle or Maven)._

 [![](https://img.shields.io/badge/utility%20(C/C++)-black?style=for-the-badge&logo=cplusplus)](https://github.com/demidko/utility/generate)
 _Heavy artillery.
 Use this template to create native C/C++ utilities with Xmake build system.
+You will receive binaries for macOS, Windows, Linux after each commit in the GitHub Actions tab.
 This project is easy to convert to a native library._

 <details>
 <summary><b>More templates..</b></summary>